OliverHeffernan/DataFlow/README.md

 ## Local Installation
 ### MacOS:
 If you want a local version of the app, you can clone this repository, and compile the app using the terminal command, `npm run tauri build`.
-The only feature that is in the desktop version that is not available in the web version is improved file management.
-In the desktop version, when you save a file, you can choose where it is saved, whereas in the web version, it will just be downloaded to the downloads folder.

 ## Functions
 Functions are entered in the formula bar at the top of the screen.
 These are used to set the value of a cell mathematically.